Our people

-Mr. Darby also serves on the Board of Directors of ManTech, the Advisory Board of ARKA Group, and is a Senior Advisor for PfP Cybersecurity, Donovan Capital Group, Blu Venture Investors, and Beacon Global Strategies.
+Mr. Darby also serves on the Board of Directors of ManTech, the Advisory Board of InnerActiv, and is a Senior Advisor for PfP Cybersecurity, Donovan Capital Group, Blu Venture Investors, and Beacon Global Strategies.
 In addition, he is an independent consultant as the Principal in Jon Darby Consulting LLC.

 Mr. Darby is a graduate of Carleton College, where he majored in Political Science/International Relations with a Concentration in Russian Studies.
 Carleton’s Alumni Association awarded him a Distinguished Achievement Award in 2023.